jgcorliss/statistics-with-r-project1/README.md

 # Exploring Data from the Behavioral Risk Factor Surveillance System

 This repository contains my final data analysis project for the Coursera course [Introduction to Probability and Data](https://www.coursera.org/learn/probability-intro), which is Course 1 of 5 in the Statistics with R Specialization.
-In this project, I investigated novel research questions regarding the 2013 data from the Behavioral Risk Factor Surveillance System (BRFSS).
-To view the full project including all output and plots, please download the project HTML file and open in a web browser.
-The repository files are as follows:
+In this project, I investigated novel research questions regarding the 2013 data from the Behavioral Risk Factor Surveillance System (BRFSS). **To view the full project, including all output and plots, please download the project HTML file and open in a web browser.** The repository files are as follows:

 * `brfss2013.RData` - Project dataset
 * `brfss_codebook.html` - Dataset codebook